 If another individual is designated to investigate the matter, the Title IX Coordinator will share the investigator’s name and contact information with the alleged victim and the respondent and will forward the complaint to the investigator.
 Within three (3) days of such appointment, the investigator, the alleged victim, or the respondent may identify to the Title IX Coordinator in writing any real or perceived conflicts of interest posed by assigning such investigator to the matter.
 The Title IX Coordinator will carefully consider such statements and will assign a different individual as investigator if it is determined that a material conflict of interest exists.
-Upon receipt of the complaint, the Title IX Coordinator will promptly begin the investigation, which shall include but is not limited to the following:
+Failure to submit a timely and proper objection constitutes a waiver of any right of objection to the composition of the assigned Investigators.
+Upon receipt of the complaint, the Title IX Coordinator or his or her designee will promptly begin the investigation, which shall include but is not limited to the following:

-- Visiting, inspecting, and taking photographs at relevant sites.
+- Where applicable, visiting, inspecting, and taking photographs at relevant sites.

 - Where applicable, collecting and preserving relevant evidence (in cases of corresponding criminal reports, this step may be coordinated with law enforcement agencies).